-- · visa suspensions; - the exclusion of certain Russian banks from the SWIFT messaging system; - · revoking Russia's "most-favoured-nation" status; and - a restriction on the import into Japan of certain energy resources from Russia such as coal.
+- visa suspensions; - the exclusion of certain Russian banks from the SWIFT messaging system; and - revoking Russia's "most-favoured-nation" status.

 SINGAPORE SANCTIONS

 Further to the Ministry of Foreign Affairs' announcement that sanctions on Russia (including export controls on items that can be used as weapons in relation to the Ukrainians) will be imposed, the Regulation of Imports and Exports (Amendment) Regulations 2022 have been issued and are operative as of 16 March 2022.